M.A., Texas Tech University, 1996

 In her spare time, Ms. Chapman enjoys running, hiking, and traveling.

 You're expected to have the textbook on the first day of class, and if you don't have it, you will not be excused from exercises that require it.
-In such a short class, you'll get behind fast if you don't have your book.
+Plan ahead.

 - Current Issues and Enduring Questions 10th edition by Sylvan Barnet and Hugo Bedau ISBN 978-1-4576-2260-1

 Also Required for the Online Class